mark-sivill-splunk/docker-team-fortress-2-splunk/README.md

 # Alternative build and run

-Run ```docker-compose up``` against the docker-compose.yml file to create a build directly from this GitHub listing.
+Run ```docker-compose up``` against the docker-compose.yml file to create a running build directly from this GitHub listing.
 Running ```docker-compose down``` will stop the running docker image.
 Arguments can be passed in as before.

 # Notes